-Dip the chicken breasts in the egg/butter mixture and then in the breadcrumbs, covering both sides evenly.
-Set on a greased cookie sheet.
+Dip each chicken breast in the egg/butter mixture and then in the breadcrumbs, covering both sides evenly.
+Set on a greased or parchment-lined baking sheet.

-Bake for 35 minutes until the exterior is brown and the inside cooked through.
+Bake until the exterior is brown and the inside cooked through, about 35 minutes.
 The time may vary depending on the thickness of the chicken.

-Serve with pasta, marinara sauce, and freshly grated Parmesan cheese on the side.
+Serve with marinara sauce and freshly grated Parmesan cheese on the side.

 Seasoned Breadcrumbs: In a medium bowl, stir together 1 cup fresh breadcrumbs, ½ teaspoon dried oregano, ½ teaspoon dried basil, ½ teaspoon dried garlic powder, 1/4 teaspoon Kosher salt, a few grinds black pepper.